Evaluations

 Expand your Dataset

 Your understanding of your model/product usually gets better over time.
 Consider adding data to your dataset over time (both eval_set and golden).
 This can come from real users, bug reports, or new synthetic data that comes from a better understanding of the problem.
-As you add data, re-run both sub-evals (eval-method and run-method) find the best eval-method and run-method for your task.
+As you add data, re-run both sub-evals (judge and run-method) to find the best judge and run-method for your task.

 Add New Evals

 You can always add additional evals to your Kiln project/task.
-Try some of our built in templates like bias, toxicity, factual correctness, or jailbreak susceptibility — or create your own from scratch!
+Try some of our built-in templates like issue evals, bias, toxicity, factual correctness, or jailbreak susceptibility — or create your own from scratch!

 Optional: Python Library Usage